ThabitaFreitas/ThabitaFreitas/README.md

 ---

-"🎯 Technology is not just the future, it's the present, and I'm ready to be part of it!"
+🎯 Technology is not just the future, it's the present, and I'm ready to be part of it!